chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 while the other party would be a server, and acts as verifier.

 The protocol is augmented in the sense that it provides some resilience to the compromise or extraction of the verification value.
-The design of the protocol forces the adversary to recover the password from the verification value to successful execute the protocol.
+The design of the protocol forces the adversary to recover the password from the verification value to successfully execute the protocol.
 Hence this protocol can be advantageously combined with a salted Password Hashing Function to increase the cost of the recovery and slow down attacks.
-The verification value cannot be used directly to successfully run the protocol as a prover, making this protocol more robust than balanced PAKEs which don't benefit from Password Hashing Functions to the same extend.
+The verification value cannot be used directly to successfully run the protocol as a prover, making this protocol more robust than balanced PAKEs which don't benefit from Password Hashing Functions to the same extent.

 This augmented property is especially valuable in scenarios where the execution of the protocol is constrained and the adversary can not query the salt of the password hash function ahead of the attack.
 Constraints may consist in being in physical proximity through a local network or when initiation of the protocol requires a first authentication factor.

-This password-based key exchange protocol is compatible with any group.
+This password-based key exchange protocol appears in {{TDH}} and is proven secure in {{UCAnalysis}}.
-It only relies on group operations making it simple and computationally efficient.
-It also has a security proof.
+It is compatible with any group and relies only on group operations, making it simple and computationally efficient.
 Predetermined parameters for a selection of commonly used groups are also provided.

 This document has content split out from a related document specifying SPAKE2 {{!I-D.irtf-cfrg-spake2}}.